Indus Valley Civilization, Map, Sites, Features, Town Planning

 • The roadways were large and straight, cutting each other at right angles.

-• Drainage System: They had an excellent drainage system.
+• Drainage System of Indus Valley Civilization: They had an excellent drainage system.
 The drains were built of mortar, lime, and gypsum.
 Each residence featured a sturdy washbasin from which water poured into the subsurface drains.

 Social Life

-• Political authority: There may be some sort of political authority/State did exist in the Harappan civilization.
+• Political authority: There may have been some sort of political authority/State did exist in the Harappan civilization.

-• The communications systems, standardisation of artifacts, site specialisation, use of a common system of writing, and the establishment of trading outposts like Shortughai are evidence of some kind of political authority.
+• The communication systems, standardisation of artefacts, site specialisation, use of a common system of writing, and the establishment of trading outposts like Shortughai are evidence of some kind of political authority.

 • Dress: The discovery of many spindles suggests the use of cotton and woollen fabrics.

-• A great quantity of terracotta toys were discovered in Mohenjo-Daro.
+• A great quantity of terracotta toys was discovered in Mohenjo-Daro.

 Economic Conditions

-The Harappan civilization occupied a varied landscape encompassing alluvial plains, mountains, plateaus, and sea coasts.
-The area was rich enough to generate a surplus which was crucial for urbanisation.
+The Harappan civilisation occupied a varied landscape encompassing alluvial plains, mountains, plateaus, and sea coasts.
+The area was rich enough to generate a surplus, which was crucial for urbanisation.

-• Agriculture: Agriculture was the primary employment of the Indus Valley people.
+• Agriculture: Agriculture was the primary occupation of the Indus Valley people.
 They cultivated wheat, barley, peas, and, in some places, rice.

 • They produced enough for both themselves and trade.